PROTECTING YOUR WORLD

 Yes.
 40 CFR 112.8(c)(2) requires sufficient freeboard to contain precipitation on outdoor bulk storage containment.
 The common engineering convention is to size the containment for the largest container plus a 25-year, 24-hour rainfall event over the containment footprint.

 Yes.
 Pure polyurea systems developed for containment service resist diesel, gasoline, jet fuel, and most crude and refined petroleum products.
-For concentrated aromatic solvents, ketones, or strong acids, verify compatibility against the Technical Data Sheet and the chemical resistance chart for the specific ArmorThane product before specifying.
+For concentrated aromatic solvents, ketones, or strong acids, verify compatibility against the Technical Data Sheet and chemical resistance chart for the specific ArmorThane product before specifying.